 Welcome to the homepage of the Society for Theory And Research on Salutogenesis (STARS)!
 The Society was founded by the Global Working Group (GWG) on Salutogenesis of the International Union for Health Promotion and Education (IUHPE) in 2017.
-Its overarching aim is to advance and promote the science of Salutogenesis by connecting research and researches around the globe.
+Its overarching aim is to advance and promote the science of Salutogenesis by connecting research and researchers around the globe.

 On this website, you can find more information about STARS, follow recent news and events on Salutogenesis, and learn about upcoming conferences.
 Also, you can become a member of the STARS.
 Membership is entirely free, and there are no preconditions, such as having published articles on Salutogenesis.
-Members have free access to the Sense of Coherence (SOC) Scales and can follow and contribute to ongoing discussions about Salutogenesis on the forum.
+Members have free access to the Sense of Coherence (SOC) scales and can follow and contribute to ongoing discussions about Salutogenesis on the forum.

 The Center of Salutogenesis at the University of Zurich in Switzerland is coordinating the STARS Society website.
 We invite all of you to share publications or any other work and updates on Salutogenesis, thereby advancing and promoting the science of Salutogenesis in a comprehensible, manageable, and meaningful way.